sampsyo/approxbib/approxbib.md

  year = {2006},
 }

-@INPROCEEDINGS{razor,
-  author = {Ernst, D. and Nam Sung Kim and Das, S. and Pant, S. and Rao, R. and
-    Toan Pham and Ziesler, C. and Blaauw, D. and Austin, T. and Flautner,
-    K. and Mudge, T.},
-  title = {Razor: A low-power pipeline based on circuit-level timing speculation}, booktitle = micro, year = {2003},
-}

 @inproceedings{ant,
  author = {Hegde, Rajamohana and Shanbhag, Naresh R.}, title = {Energy-efficient signal processing via algorithmic noise-tolerance}, booktitle = islped, year = {1999},
-}

-@INPROCEEDINGS{kumarhpca,
-  author = {Kahng, A.B. and Seokhyeong Kang and Kumar, R. and Sartori, J.}, title = {Designing a processor from the ground up to allow voltage/reliability
-    tradeoffs},
-  booktitle = hpca,
-  year = {2010},
 }

 @INPROCEEDINGS{ersa,